FaPaH/Spring-Kafka-Order-Microservices/README.md

+This is one of my PET-project, its 2 RESTful Spring Boot microservices which communicates between using Kafka.
+Every microservice have own db on PostgreSQL.
+Everything is wset up in docker.

 For starting, create .env file in main folder with params params below and write all values that you want to be after =. <br>

 #.env file <br>